Tilting Point acquires Plamee Studios and FTX Games assets

 Tilting Point has acquired all of Plamee Studios and the assets of FTX Games from gambling technology software firm Playtech in Estonia, adding to Tilting Point’s growing portfolio of mobile games.

-New York-based Tilting Point did not disclose the purchase price.
+The New York-based Tilting Point did not disclose the purchase price.
 The move is part of a series of acquisitions that Tilting Point has undertaken to become a big mobile game publisher and developer.
-Typically, Tilting Point takes games that are hits and tries to turn them into bigger hits using user acquisition spending and other marketing technology.
+Typically, this company takes games that are hits and tries to turn them into bigger hits using user acquisition spending and other marketing technology.

 With the deal, Tilting Point will become the publisher of San Diego, California-based FTX’s Narcos: Cartel Wars, The Walking Dead: Free Casino Slots, and Criminal Minds: The Mobile Game.
 On top of that, Tilting Point will own Plamee Studios, the St. Petersburg, Russia-based developer of Narcos: Cartel Wars, which is based on a popular Netflix television show.
-Tilting Point will pick up four employees from FTX and 20 from Plamee Studios, said Tilting Point CEO Kevin Segalla in an interview with GamesBeat.
+Tilting Point will pick up four employees from FTX and 20 from Plamee Studios, said CEO Kevin Segalla in an interview with GamesBeat.

 “For us, we’re looking for studios that we can work very well with and have an entrepreneurial nature,” Segalla said.
 “They have the potential to grow a lot.
 We’re looking for studios that have games that are working, and where we can make a difference in the performance of those games.
 We can extend the life of the game or increase the revenues of the game.
 What we’re looking for are development studios that are independent, that want to really stay operating independently. ”